 The Circle of Simplicity: This book has a financial component but is heavy on the behind the scenes need for stuff.
 How to get rid of it, how to buy less, finding and living your passion, forming community groups that focus on togetherness and clearing space, both in your mind and literally.

-Later we’ll look at what it means to believe that kids can think for themselves and be smart consumers.
+Later we’ll look at how kids can think for themselves and be smart consumers.

 How are you dealing with the issue of stuff – limiting it, working on limiting it?